Need to know

 Online shopping: safely receiving parcels and packages

-The World Health Organization says the risk of catching the virus from a package that has been through the postal system (or handled and exposed to different conditions and temperatures) is low.
+WHO says the risk of catching the virus from a package that has been through the postal system (or handled and exposed to different conditions and temperatures) is low.

-The best way to dispose of gloves after cleaning
+Best way to dispose of gloves after cleaning

 Image credit: Centers of Disease Control and Prevention.